ciencialatitud0/EPIC_5/Tutorials/challenges/ArtificialIntelligence_and_BioimageAnalysis/README.md

    * Include comprehensive metrics in the evaluation, such as accuracy, precision, recall, etc. Feel free to include as many metrics as you consider necesary.
    * Your creativity in the evaluation workflow will be graded too.

-An smaller dataset can be downloaded form [Evaluation Data](https://drive.google.com/file/d/1OI_9DI6ZDxUPrGI6IHfon9dsetqnB4we/view?usp=sharing).
+An smaller dataset can be downloaded from [Samall DataSet](https://drive.google.com/file/d/1OI_9DI6ZDxUPrGI6IHfon9dsetqnB4we/view?usp=sharing).

 ## Submission Guidelines
 * Submit the complete code used in algorithm development.